miShelbyT/miShelbyT/README.md

 ---

 My name is Shelby Talbert.
-I'm a full stack web developer and graduate of the Flatiron School and was an instructor at the Flatiron School for a little over one year. 🥰 I'm currently finishing up my BS in Software Engineering at Western Governor's University.
+I'm a full stack web developer and graduate of the Flatiron School, and was an instructor at the Flatiron School for a little over one year. 🥰 I just completed my BS in Software Engineering at Western Governor's University.
 What can I say, I'm addicted to learning! 🤓

 Visit my portfolio website [here](https://www.shelbytalbert.com/).